How eBay's Buyer Protection Program Works

 Once eBay has been contacted and the process begins, it's anybody's game. eBay will remain in contact with both buyer and seller, asking questions or requesting evidence for claims.

 For this reason, there's more to Buyer Protection than just knowing how to file a claim—it's also important to know how to persuade eBay and win one if you want to be sure of receiving a refund.

 How Buyer Protection Is Different From Credit Card Disputes

 As a final step, buyers that are unable to win an eBay Buyer Protection case may in some instances find that their credit card issuer is willing to refund their purchase price through a credit card dispute.
-This is because there is somewhat more attention available on a per-case basis inside credit card processors, and credit card companies have a clear pro-buyer orientation.
-The protection policies offered by many credit card issuers usually default to the assumption that the "customer is always right."
-On the other hand, credit card disputes typically take much longer to process and often require much more intensive communication from the buyer as well in order to document the case as it proceeds.
+This is because there is somewhat more attention available on a per-case basis inside credit card processors.
+Also, credit card companies have a clear pro-buyer orientation.
+Additionally, the protection policies offered by many credit card issuers usually default to the assumption that the "customer is always right."
+On the other hand, credit card disputes typically take much longer to process and often require much more intensive communication from the buyer in order to document the case as it proceeds.